ThomasMiconi/Meta-Task-Generator/README.md

-The main code is in `tasks.py`.
+It is **recommended** to first consult `simple.py`, which is simplified as much as possible for illustrative purposes.
 Running the script generates and prints out the specification for one meta-task.
 Conventions are included in the printout.

+The code actually used for task generation is `tasks.py`.
+This code contains various tricks and workarounds to bias the generative process towards (hopefully) more interesting or interpretable tasks.

 The file `ExampleTasks.py` contains the generated specifications for the three randomly generated meta-tasks described in the preprint, as originally produced